The Latest: Biden picks John Kerry for climate change role

 HERE'S WHAT YOU NEED TO KNOW ABOUT PRESIDENT-ELECT JOE BIDEN'S TRANSITION TO THE WHITE HOUSE:

-President-elect Joe Biden is expected to nominate Antony Blinken as secretary of state, according to multiple people familiar with the Biden team's planning.
+President-elect Joe Biden is building out his administration with several key picks for national security and foreign policy roles, including John Kerry.
+Biden is expected to nominate Antony Blinken as secretary of state.

 Read more: